OneAmerica Case Study

 Launch OneAmerica’s first mobile MVP for public use

-Simplify account visibility and asset management
+Simplify account visibility and key actions through strong information hierarchy

-Ensure ADA compliance and stakeholder alignment
+Ensure ADA/accessibility awareness and stakeholder alignment in a regulated environment

 My Responsibilities